AugurProject/augur/README.md

 ### For development

-use `grunt watchify` to have grunt watch for changes as well as build in a debug mode.
-Do this if you're stuck on a nonloading screen
+use `grunt watchify` to have grunt watch for changes.  `grunt browserify:debug` for helpful (yet slow) module mappings in console.

 ## Features